 Alpine, an ‘Avant-garde’ vehicle specialist of Renault Group, revealed the first teaser of its upcoming models in the Renaulution corporate presentation in January.
 The silhouettes of its 3-member portfolio confirmed an electric sports car (successor for the Alpine A110), an electric SUV, and a B-segment electric hot-hatchback.

-Alpine, which has been given the blessing of Groupe Renault boss Luca de Meo to re-invent itself into a performance division, has a new target to be profitable by 2025.
+Alpine, which has been given the blessing of Renault Group boss de Meo to re-invent itself into a performance division, has a new target to be profitable by 2025.
 To this extent, the firm has partnered with Geely-owned Lotus to work together in a number of areas including the development of the new sports car.
 It would be reasonable to expect the learnings from this partnership to spill over to the Alpine electric SUV.

 While there are not too many details about the Alpine electric SUV, reports say it will be based on the CMF-EV platform, which will underpin the upcoming Renault Megane E-Tech electric crossover.
 To date, Renault Group has filed over 300 patents on the CMF-EV platform.

 If the Megane E-Tech is the basis to go by, the Alpine electric SUV will feature the ‘slimline’ batteries, which are built into the structure of the CMF-EV platform. de Meo has told the media that these batteries are the ‘flattest in the market’.
 They help the crossover achieve superior aerodynamics, which would be key for the performance-oriented Alpine electric SUV.